Vue Application development

 The following events can be subscribed to:

-• action - Runs when ACTION nodes are found in a scenario.
-ACTION nodes are used to perform side-effects, or load data into variables mid-script.
+nodes are used to perform side-effects, or load data into variables mid-script.

-The handler functions receive two arguments:
+functions receive two arguments:

 async function(payload, preventDefault)=>{...}